 Finding Balance in the Era After Parkland

-By now, we’ve heard about the horrific shooting in Parkland, FL, on February 14th, 2018, in which seventeen people were killed, and a national debate on guns, brewing for at least decades but most likely centuries, was ushered into a new era.
-What used to be a relevantly peaceful debate on guns and government (‘relevant’ being the key word there (and one meant to admit the obvious gradual increase of passion regarding that debate since the columbine massacre in 1997–)) has now turned into an all-out ideological brawl with no sense of compromise or, maybe more importantly, sympathy in sight.
+By now, we’ve heard about the horrific shooting in Parkland, FL, on February 14th, 2018, in which seventeen people were killed, and after which a national debate on guns, brewing for at least decades but most likely centuries, was ushered into a new era.
+What used to be a relevantly peaceful debate on guns and government (‘relevant’ being the key word there (and one meant to admit the obvious gradual increase of passion regarding that debate since the columbine in 1997)) has now turned into an all-out ideological brawl with no sense of compromise, or, maybe more importantly, sympathy in sight.
 It used to be civil, albeit barely (most likely, depending on who you were).
-Now, in the words of something of whom I’m sure, regardless of political affiliation, you would agree with me when I say that he hasn’t exact been the best when it comes to calming people down, or gearing away from division, it’s SAD!
+Now, in the words of someone of whom I’m sure, regardless of political affiliation, you would likely agree with me on when I say that he hasn’t exactly been the best when it comes to calming people down, or gearing away from division: it’s SAD!

-‘Factually-speaking’ (this will come back in a moment)=I’ve come to conclusion recently that humans perceive emotions in the same exact way in which we perceive facts, not to detract from what the obvious differences between those two things are (which is a very important point, and which I'll address in a moment).
-If I’m grief stricken right now (which is what an emotion is–a feeling understood in the moment–whereas facts exist almost outside of time completely, it currently seems), or if I’m happy or depressed or angry or stressed out over work, that feeling is as much a fact to my perceiving-mind than the fact that 2+2=4, the only difference being that my 'feeling' (or: emotion) has no other criteria for being a 'fact' than my conscious perception of it as something I am feeling, versus a ‘fact’s necessary agreeableness amongst Society as a whole, almost entirely outside of myself (hence why they seem so much like simple Direct Opposites (for more on this, see my The Zombie Ritual_A Second Coming, available here)).
+‘Factually-speaking’ (and this will come back in a moment): I’ve come to conclusion recently that humans perceive emotions in the same way we perceive facts, not to detract from what the obvious difference between those two things are (emotion and fact (application, origination, and practicality)).
+If I’m grief stricken right now, or if I’m happy or depressed or angry or stressed out over work, that feeling is as much a fact to my perceiving-mind than the fact that 2+2=4, the only difference being that my 'feeling' (or: emotion) has no other criteria for being a 'fact' than my conscious perception of it as something I am feeling right now, versus a ‘fact’s necessary agreeableness amongst Society as a whole and objectively, emotion being in the same sense subjective, almost entirely outside of myself.

-I may be wrong in my thinking on this (please let me know what your thoughts are if you have any!), but it sums up my main point here quite well.
-Things are getting to the point, for a lot of people, where I think it’s very hard for us to feel comfortable expressing our voices – and more importantly knowing what they are – but this is not necessarily only because of ‘PC culture’ or because of assholes trying to tell me what I can and can’t laugh at, perhaps even least so.
-It goes much deeper, and straight to the core of one the primary problems currently facing the human intellect: time.
+I may be wrong in my thinking on this (please let me know what your thoughts are if you have any), but it sums up my main point here: things are getting to the point, for a lot of people, where it’s very hard for us to feel comfortable expressing our voices – and more importantly knowing what they are – but this is not necessarily only because of ‘PC culture’, or because of assholes trying to tell me what I can and can’t laugh at (I’ll make fun of Christians as much as I want, Father), perhaps even least so.
+It goes deeper, and to the core of one the primary problems currently facing the human intellect: time.

 That aforementioned ‘understanding of the criteria we need to understand the world’ has shifted dramatically over the past 100 years, and for several reasons, which it doesn’t much to see: our perception of those things which help us to perceive the world as a whole has been added a wild number of facts and experiences which we’re–each of us–are still trying as hard as we can to catch up on (most of us at least).
-These would include, amongst more: our knowledge of the capability of human emotion and ingenuity after the two world wars, the implications of strong political or philosophical ideologies or the attachment to such ideologies or processes following Marx’s (justified or not is irrelevant here (or: it happened)) critique of capitalism and the creation of such a ‘rival’ system as communism, and the implications of those processes of perceiving the world following the industrial revolution of the early 1900s and Darwin’s theory of evolution (not to mention physics), and of course the creation of the internet (which isn’t to mention Ozzy Osbourne or the Beatles ;D).
+These would include, amongst more: our knowledge of the capability of human emotion and ingenuity after two world wars, the implications of strong political or philosophical ideologies or the attachment to such ideologies or processes following Marx’s (justified or not is irrelevant here (like: it happened)) critique of capitalism and the creation of such a ‘rival’ ‘system’ as communism, and the implications of those processes of perceiving the world following the industrial revolution of the early 1900s and Darwin’s theory of evolution (not to mention physics), as well as, of course, for the hundredth time: the creation of the internet (which isn’t to mention Ozzy Osbourne or The Matrix).

-These have all had a huge Individual impact on every single person who’s lived since the start of this ’modern’ world (which I would argue started its current phase with Nietzsche, but obviously probably originated with the Enlightenment), let alone those of us who are alive now.
-We’ve never had this wealth of information available to us – which of course includes the opportunity to hear other people’s mere opinions in a pseudo-private (it’s actually public) way on institutions like TV and social media – and it’s tough to adjust, especially considering the quickly adjusting technology on all of those things just mentioned.
-And we are all dealing with this; we all live in-time.
-I don’t care how smart someone is, or how well they may come off at dealing with it: this is a human problem, and we all have a stake in it, as well as a responsibility to at least attempt to see it, and to care about izt.
+These have had a huge impacts on every person who’s lived since the start of this ’modern’ world (which I would argue started its current phase with Nietzsche, but obviously probably originated with the Enlightenment), let alone those of us who are alive now.
+We’ve never had this wealth of information available to us – which of course includes the opportunity to hear other people’s mere opinions in a pseudo-private (it’s actually public) way on institutions like TV and social media – and it’s tough to adjust, especially considering the quickly adjusting technology on all of those things mentioned above.

-And this is where I get back to Parkland.
-The debate over guns is as old as the invention of the gun itself (by which I really mean that people have always argued over whether or not Intellectual Man is inherently violent, or if there is any logical reason for violence), or at least as old as the second amendment.
-I really don’t want to get into what I actually think regarding this whole ‘gun debate’ thing, but I do think that, for better or worse, the founding fathers were indeed deep thinkers, and that they and their crazy invention (‘practisized philosophy’ (America) ;D) are worth thinking about and delving into, but: why would they put that in there (the second amendment in the constitution) if they didn’t to a certain extent see this all coming?
-The founding fathers did have an opinion on this, and it’s pretty clear in the constitution what that opinion is, and their reasonings for it–essentially the ‘right to bear arms against a tyrannical government’ one we hear every day.
+This is where I get back to Parkland.
+The debate over guns is as old as the invention of the gun itself (by which I mean that people have always argued over whether or not Intellectual Man is inherently violent, or if there is any logical reason for violence), or at least as old as the second amendment of the U.S. constitution.
+I don’t want to get into what I actually think regarding this whole ‘gun debate’ thing (because that would really be what I feel, which I think is out of place here (though, looking back, I guess maybe it’s not)), but I do think that, for better or worse, the founding fathers were deep thinkers and that they and their crazy invention (‘practisized philosophy’ (America)) are worth thinking about and delving into, but: why would they put that in there (the second amendment in the constitution) if they didn’t to a certain extent see all this coming?
+The founding fathers did have an opinion on this, and it’s pretty clear in the constitution what that opinion is, and their reasoning for it–essentially, indeed, the ‘right to bear arms against a tyrannical government’ one we hear every day.

 Think about the flow of that paragraph for a second; what is Love 'in-time'?
-What is reasons 'in-love'?
+What is reason 'in-love'?
 Why am I putting these stupid hyphens in between these words and essentially making them unnecessarily confusing for no other reason than to sound smart?
-(Being 'in-time' or 'in-love', truly, cannot be put into timely words (or: they transcend time? (check out Wittgenstein's Philosophical Investigations for more on that one)).)
+(Being 'in-time' or 'in-love', truly, cannot be put into timely words (or: they transcend time? (check out Wittgenstein's Philosophical Investigations or Kant’s Critique of Practical Reason)).)

-’The world is what we make it,’ –paraphrased All of Philosophy Ever (and this could mean many different things)...
+’The world is what we make it.’ –Paraphrased All of Philosophy Ever (and by this I mean it may mean many different things…)